dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

   });
 }
 ```
-Then it is necessary to implement it in the corresponding file.
+Then it is necessary to implement it in the `network_info.dart` file.

 ```dart
 import 'package:data_connection_checker/data_connection_checker.dart';